 - Secondary market sales must be relatively simple.
 A process that requires complex credit enhancements, for example, will disadvantage community banks and other small lenders that lack the scale or resources to obtain and manage such enhancements from multiple parties.

-- Any successor to the GSEs must have a specific duty to serve all markets, including small towns and rural areas.
+- The GSEs must maintain their specific duty to serve all markets, including small towns and rural areas.
 Appraisal and underwriting guidelines must be flexible enough to accommodate the unique characteristics of these markets.

 - ICBA is committed to preserving the 30-year fixed-rate mortgage for creditworthy customers in all markets.